kichyoo/dna-sequence-analysis-2/README.md

 # FASTA Sequence Analysis with Streamlit

 This Streamlit app allows users to analyze DNA sequences from FASTA files.
-It provides sequence statistics, GC content, nucleotide frequency visualization, RNA transcription and
+It provides sequence statistics, GC content, transcribed RNA bases, reverse complementary bases, and nucleotide frequency visualization.

 ## Features
 - Upload a custom FASTA file or use the default **E. coli genome**.